ksnortum/sudoku/README.md

 adding a valuechangelistener but this is giving me another error StackOverFlow exception on line 114   			// item.getItemProperty(propertyId).setValue(value);
 which I commented out.
 (Look in MyVaadinUI.java)

+Basically, I am initialzing the container data with 0's in
+createContainerData()
+Then populating the table when a click is done on the button "Populate" call to uploadReceiver.getMatrix() will get the matrix[][] which is two dim array of integers.

+My Email for any details: sbollap1@gmail.com